Answers to common privacy questions

-- In addition to the above options about your personal information, TELUS also offers you the option to opt-out of including your location information in de-identified form where the information or insights are intended to be disclosed to third parties to assist in research, planning, or product and service development, except where such sharing is required by law.
-If you wish to opt-out of these types of programs, please follow the instructions in Question 11.
+- In addition to the above options about your personal information, TELUS also offers you the option to opt-out of including your information in de-identified form where the information or insights are intended to be disclosed to third parties to assist in research, planning, or product and service development, except where such sharing is required by law.
+If you wish to opt-out of these types of programs, please follow the instructions in question 11 and question 12.

 TELUS has appointed a Chief Data & Trust Officer who oversees the TELUS Data & Trust Office, responsible for maintaining an accountable privacy management program specifically designed to protect your privacy, and for setting policies and procedures to earn and maintain your trust in our data handling practices.